 John 3:16, 36; Romans 6:23; 1 John 2:25; 5:11-13; Revelation 20:15

-Man is made in the image of God and is the supreme object of His creation.
-Man was created to have fellowship with God but became separated in that relationship through sinful disobedience.
-As a result, man cannot attain a right relationship with God through his own effort.
+Humans are made in the image of God and is the supreme object of His creation.
+Humans were created to have fellowship with God but became separated in that relationship through sinful disobedience.
+As a result, humans cannot attain a right relationship with God through their own effort.
 Every human personality is uniquely created, possesses dignity, and is worthy of respect and Christian love.

 Genesis 1:26-30; 2:7, 18-22; 3; Psalms 8:3-6; 32:1-5; 51:5; Isaiah 6:5; Jeremiah 17:5; Acts 17:26-31; Romans 1:19-32; 3:10-18, 23; 5:6; 6:6; 7:14-25; 1 Corinthians 1:21-31;15:19, 21-22; Eph.
 2; Colossians 1:21-22; 3:9-11